Sheffield F.C. Women: History

 The first team went one better in 2012–13 as they lifted the FA WPL Northern Division title for the first time, crowning an incredible rise through the ranks of the women's game.
 Sheffield were front runners from the start of the season, losing just one league match in total, and finishing nine points clear of Nottingham Forest.
 They also repeated their success in the County Cup, beating Rotherham United in the final.

 In 2014–15, the team won the FA WPL Northern Division for a third year in a row.
 Because the FA WSL introduced promotion, a play-off between both division champions was held.
 Sheffield beat Portsmouth 1–0 and became the first team to earn promotion to the WSL 2.

 After the 2017–18 season the club had to withdraw from the second level league for financial reasons.

+In the 2021-2022 season, the club were relegated from the FA Women's National League Northern Premier Division after completing the first full season on the return after the Covid 19.
+The club finished in bottom place (13th).
+Sheffield FC were joined by Hull City and Middlesbrough finishing 12th and 11th respectably.

+2022-2023 saw the appointment of John Bennett as manager finishing 8th place in the FAWNL Division 1 Midlands.

+The 2023-2024 season saw the club relegated from the FA Women's National League after finishing 11th in Midlands Division 1.
+The club had three management changes during the season.

+In October 2024, Graham Abercrombie was appointed manager for a second spell at the club.
+Additionally Richard Sheldon returns as assistant manager and Oliver Anderson joined as first team coach.

+The club won the East Midlands Regional Premier Division securing their first trophy in 10 years and confirmed promotion back to the FA Women's National League on the clubs first attempt.

 Stadium

 Sheffield Ladies are based at the Home of Football in Dronfield, Derbyshire.